 - Scholars who have completed 9th grade are eligible for concurrent enrollment.
-Exceptions may be granted under special circumstances. - Scholars must be in good academic standing at CCS and may not be considered truant. - Scholars must meet the GPA, course, and age requirements for the college course(s) they wish to attend (this will vary by community college). - Courses taken for dual credit are taken in addition to the scholar's required course schedule at CCS.
+Exceptions may be granted under special circumstances. - Scholars must be in good academic standing at CCS and may not be considered truant. - Scholars must meet the GPA, course, and age requirements for the college course(s) they wish to attend (this will vary by community college). - Courses taken for concurrent enrollment credit are in addition to the scholar's required course schedule at CCS.
+Scholars must maintain minimum enrollment requirements as follows: - Four (4) course minimum at CCS for high school scholars (unless final semester). - Five (5) course minimum at CCS for middle school scholars.